ksheumaker/homeassistant-apsystems_ecur/README.md

 Wired | ECU-C | Yes

 ### Test your connection
 Final step to the prerequisites is testing the connection between HomeAssistant and the ECU.
-You can do this from the terminal and using the Netcat command, follow the example below.
+You can do this from the terminal using the Netcat command, follow the example below.
 If connected you'll see line 2, then type in the command APS1100160001END if you get a response your ready to install the integration.
 ```
 [core-ssh .storage]$ nc -v 172.16.0.4 8899
 172.16.0.4 (172.16.0.4:8899) open
 APS1100160001END
 APS11009400012160000xxxxxxxz%10012ECU_R_1.2.22009Etc/GMT-8
 ```

 ## Pre-release/Beta program
 If you're having trouble with the integration, consider joining the beta program.
 To do this, select HACS > Integrations > click on APSystems ECU-R > Select the three dots (overflow menu) in the top right corner > Redownload > switch on the "Show beta versions" switch.
 In HA you will now also see notifications when there is a beta release.
 You are always able to roll-back to an official release.
 Please provide us with feedback when using beta releases.